KirankumarAmbati/I-can-not-REACT/Topics.md

 # Topics

 1. Basics of ES6
-2.History of React
+2. History of React
 3. Importance of React
 4. Virtual DOM
 5. Components